 - Raw cacao powder (my personal favourite!!)

 Supplementing with magnesium is another way, which is what I currently rely on.
 It’s best to talk to a natural health care practitioner about the best kind of magnesium for you, as there are a few different types of magnesium.
-A generic one that you can get over the counter which is quite good is Organic Magnesium Ultra, by Good Health.
+A generic one that you can get over the counter which is quite good is Ethical Nutrients Magnesium and Organic Magnesium Ultra, by Good Health.